 This census was carried out 31.
 December 1885 and 1.
 January 1886 in the towns only.
 For Finnmark county it looks like larger rural areas around some of the towns are included.
 The census can be searched in Digitalarkivet.
 To access the scanned image of this census, you need to enter through the “Find source menu”.

 Carried out January 1.
 1891

 The 1891 Census is available in the Digital Archives in a scanned version (There are a few districts that are indexed that can be searched here).
 It is a bit hard to search the scanned part (areas that are not yet indexed) unless you are familiar with the area where you look for information.
-When the residence of the person you are looking for is unknown, it will often be difficult to find that person (Digitalarkivet).
+When the residence of the person you are looking for is unknown, it will often be difficult to find that person in the part of this census that is yet not indexed.
+(Digitalarkivet).

-You can browse the 1891 census in Digitalarkivet.
+You can browse the scanned part of the 1891 census by using the “Find source” feature in Digitalarkivet.

 Carried out December 1.
 1910

 For the first time the population is listed with birth dates in addition to birth year.

 The 1910 census can be searched here (Digitalarkivet).

 Name lists for numeric censuses

 From 1815 to 1855 there were a number of numeric censuses.
 These were only for statistical purposes.
 A few districts included lists with names.
 These were available in the pre June 2017 version.
 At the time of this writing, they are, as far as I can tell, not made available in the new version.